adhd-champion/binance-dotnet/README.md

 # binance-dotnet
 Binance Dotnet is a C# .Net class library to assist in utilizing the Binance Web API.
-It currently implements the following Binance API features:
-- [x] Original API
-- [x] Withdraw API
-- [x] User Stream API
-- [x] Websockets API

-This project is now complete!
 For more documentation on the Binance API, visit https://www.binance.com/restapipub.html

 ## Using binance-dotnet